epraneeth98/Bulls-eye/README.md

 # Bulls-eye
-A iOS as a part of the course.
+A sample iOS app as a part of the course.